Nocory/netlify-cms-loader/README.md

 #### Using the loader
 require() your Netlify CMS config file with the loader inline.

-You must at least specify the name of the collection, that you want to retreive information about.
+You must at least specify the name of the collection, that you want to retrieve information about.
 The remaining options have fairly sane defaults, but can always be changed to your liking.

 ```javascript
 const cmsPosts = require(`netlify-cms-loader?{